HaxeFoundation/Project-Management/README.md

 * WWX 2015 Follow Up
 * etc.

-These should be used to group issues by topic, so that they can be filtered if needed.
-We might consider adding to these labels when a project discussion fragments into actionable tasks.
+These should be used to group issues by topic so that they can be filtered if needed.
+We might consider adding to these labels when a project discussion fragments into actionable tasks that can not be dealt with in other repositories.

 The workflow labels tie in with the waffle.io board I have set up for a more visual approach to these issues: